threepointone/react-act-examples/README.md

 We can now see the problem.
 We run our test at a point in time when react hasn't even finished updating the UI.
 You _could_ hack around this:

 - by using `useLayoutEffect` instead of `useEffect`: while this would pass the test, we've changed product behaviour for no good reason, and likely to its detriment.
-- by waiting for a while with a promise/timeout: this is pretty ick, and might not even work depending on your setup.
+- by waiting for some time, like 100ms or so: this is pretty ick, and might not even work depending on your setup.

 Neither of these solutions are satisfying; we can do much better.
 In 16.8.0, we introduced a new testing api `act(...)`.
 It guarantees 2 things for any code run inside its scope:

 - any state updates will be executed
 - any enqueued effects will be executed

-Further, React will warn you when you try to "set state" outside of the scope of an `act(...)` call. (ie - when you call the 2nd return value from a `useState`/`useReducer` hook)
+Further, React will warn you when you try to "set state" _outside of the scope of an `act(...)` call_. (ie - when you call the 2nd return value from a `useState`/`useReducer` hook)

-Let's rewrite our test with this magic api:
+Let's rewrite our test with this new api:

 ```jsx
 it("should render 1", () => {